developitkris/Wk3-Project/README.md

 _5. Does it contain a 0 and a 1_
 _6. Does it contain a 0 and a number divisible by 3_ _7.
 Does it contain a 1 and a number divisible by 3_ _8.
-Does it contain a 0 and a 1 and a number divisible by 3
+Does it contain a 0 and a 1 and a number divisible by 3_ _9.
+Is it a positive number_
+_10. Is it a whole number_

 ## Setup/Installation Requirements